-Reform of the definition of structural defect is long overdue.
+Reform of the definition of "structural defect" is long overdue.
 It is necessary to reduce the significant time and money spent by parties on disputes and to ensure more consistent court and tribunal decisions.
-This will deliver cost savings for home owners, builders and the Home
+This will deliver cost savings for home owners, builders and the home warranty insurance fund.

-Warranty Insurance Fund.
-The bill replaces "structural defect" with a new concept of a "major defect" for six-year statutory warranty period.
-To provide further certainty the definition will be moved from the regulation to the Act.
-A two-step test will be introduced to determine whether a problem is a major defect.
-The first step is whether the defect is a major element of the building.
+The bill replaces "structural defect" with a new concept of a "major defect" for the six-year statutory warranty period.
+To provide further certainty, the definition will be moved from the Regulation into the Act.

+A two-step test will be introduced to determine whether a problem is a "major defect".

+The first step is whether the defect is in a "major element" of the building.
 Major elements will include structural load bearing elements, but for the first time fire safety systems and waterproofing are also expressly included.

-The second step considers how severe the consequences of the defect are to the building, such as where it causes or is likely to cause a building to be uninhabitable or unusable, the destruction of the building, or the threat of collapse of the building.
-The bill provides a regulation making power to prescribe other major elements or major defects to provide further direction in the future if necessary.
+The second step considers how severe the consequences of the defect are to the building, such as where it causes, or is likely to cause a building to be uninhabitable or unusable, the destruction of the building, or the threat of collapse of the building.

+The bill provides a regulation-making power to prescribe other major elements or major defects to provide further direction into the future if necessary.
 In keeping with our transparent and extensive consultation approach, we will continue to monitor and consult with our stakeholders in developing the regulations.

-This clearer and more robust definition will help reduce the number of disputes and their length and complexity.
+This clearer and more robust definition will help reduce the number of disputes, and also the length and complexity of these disputes.
 This should help reduce the significant legal costs associated with these types of disputes.

 A number of other amendments will further clarify aspects of the statutory warranty scheme.

 Owners corporations have expressed concern about the ease with which they can apply the existing definition of completion to trigger the statutory warranties and insurance.
 This is because they are not parties to the original contract.

-To provide owners corporations with greater certainty about their rights the bill will introduce a new definition of completion of building work for strata schemes.
+To provide owners corporations with greater certainty about their rights, the bill will introduce a new definition of completion of building work for strata schemes.
 This will be the date an occupation certificate is issued that authorises the occupation and use of the whole of the building.

-The new definition will apply only to new contracts entered into after commencement of the Act.
+The new definition will apply only to new contracts entered into after commencement.

-The Act is currently silent on whether a home owner has a duty to mitigate their loss, thereby avoiding situations where minor defects become a much bigger problem over time.
-At common law, if a home owner fails to take reasonable steps to mitigate their loss this may reduce the size of their claim.
+The Act is currently silent on whether a homeowner has a duty to mitigate their loss, thereby avoiding situations where minor defects become a much bigger problem over time.

+At common law, if a homeowner fails to take reasonable steps to mitigate their loss, this may reduce the size of their claim.
 Home warranty insurance policies may also include loss mitigation clauses.

-This amendment clarifies that a home owner who suffers loss arising from the breach of a statutory warranty has a duty to mitigate that loss.
-This change will not reduce the rights of home owners but will clarify the obligations they are under.
-Home owners also will be required to make reasonable efforts to notify a builder in writing of an alleged breach of the statutory warranties within six months of the breach becoming apparent.
-Once again this will not reduce a home owner's rights but is a matter which a court or tribunal may take into consideration.
+This amendment clarifies that a homeowner who suffers loss arising from the breach of a statutory warranty has a duty to mitigate that loss.

+This change will not reduce the rights of home owners, but will clarify the obligations they are under.

+Homeowners will also be required to make reasonable efforts to notify a builder in writing of an alleged breach of the statutory warranties within six months of the breach becoming apparent.
+Once again this will not reduce a home owner's rights, but is a matter which a court or tribunal may take into consideration.